Judith Anderson: 1950s

 In 1955, she toured Australia with Medea.
 In 1956, she was in a production of Caesar and Cleopatra for Producers' Showcase.

 Anderson appeared in a 1958 adaptation of The Bridge of San Luis Rey for The DuPont Show of the Month and played the memorable role of Big Mama, alongside Burl Ives as Big Daddy, in the screen adaptation of Tennessee Williams's play, Cat on a Hot Tin Roof (1958).
 She followed it with a return to Broadway, in the short-lived Comes a Day by Speed Lampkin (1958).
 "I don't profess to know much about films", she said around this time.
 "I seldom see one."

 Anderson reprised her performance as Medea for TV in 1959; in the same year, she appeared in a small-screen adaptation of The Moon and Sixpence with Laurence Olivier.
-She had a role in the Wagon Train episode "The Felizia Kingdom Story", and appeared in several episodes of Playhouse 90 and one of Our American Heritage.
+Also in 1959 she played the title character in Wagon Train S3 E8 "The Felizia Kingdom Story", and appeared in several episodes of Playhouse 90 and one of Our American Heritage.